pspsathwik/pspsathwik/README.md

 ### Hi there👋

-### I'm Pavan
+### I'm Pasupula Sai Pavan Sathwik

 - 🔭 I’m working on Full Stack Development

-- 🌱 I’m currently learning Data Science
+- 🌱 Done some pretty projects on Data Science

-- 👯 I’m looking to collaborate on Current Projects on Data Science and Full Stack Development
+- 👯 I’m looking for collaboration on Cloud projects

 - 💬 Ask me about anything

-- 📫 How to reach me: - (secret)
+- 📫 How to reach me: - pspsathwik@gmail.com

 - 😄 Pronouns: Him / His